 Four thousand years ago, the Ruby of Life, a gem of great mystical power, was kept in the temple of Asyreth, goddess of the Tiparanes.
 The Ruby of Life had been carved from the same stone as the gem in the Ring of Life, which has been used since the 20th Century by both the Spectre and his enemy, Kulak.

-If the Ruby of lIfe was the first object a person consciously saw and touched as an infant, and if that person later spoke a certain incantation while touching the Ruby, he would gain magical power over whatever he touched.
+If the Ruby of Life was the first object a person consciously saw and touched as an infant, and if that person later spoke a certain incantation while touching the Ruby, he would gain magical power over whatever he touched.

 Invading hordes stole the Ruby and carried it off to wastelands to the east, where it remained for centuries.
 Somehow the Ruby crossed the Pacific ocean and came into the possession of the Aztecs in Mexico.
-In 1917 the archaelogist Richard Biddle Sargent found the Ruby in a cache apparently dug by one of Montezuma's followers.
-He presented the Ruby to his fiancee, who wore it ona golden chain around her neck.
+In 1917 the archaeologist Richard Biddle Sargent found the Ruby in a cache apparently dug by one of Montezuma's followers.
+He presented the Ruby to his fiancee, who wore it on a golden chain around her neck.
 Sargent married his fiancee and the first object their infant son John consciously touched was the Ruby.

-Years later, John went on many archaelogical expeditions with his father.
+Years later, John went on many archaeological expeditions with his father.
 While exploring the temple of Asyreth, John learned about the power of the Ruby of Life.
 Reciting the incantation while touching the Ruby, Sargent gained the power through the Ruby to control whatever he touched.
 John Sargent wanted to use his powers to do good, but believed people might harm him or fear him if they knew he had mystical powers.
-Therefore he began a career as a stage magician so that people would think that the magical effects he created were merely nonmagical tricks.
+Therefore he began a career as a stage magician so that people would think that the magical effects he created were merely non-magical tricks.
 Sargent took the name "Sargon", the name of a Tiphranian priest-king.

-However, Sargon's soul still exists within the Ruby of Life which is attached to his turban.
+In issue #7 of Paul Dini's Zatanna series, Sargon's soul still exists within the Ruby of Life which is attached to his turban.
 The turban is presented at Ms. Antonia Stefanacci's Hollywood Museum of Magic which is adjacent the Magic Palace Nightclub.
 Unfortunately, Sargon's pompous and self righteous nature carried on after his death.
 The turban begins to magically rally other magical artifacts like Dr. Fate's boots, Manitou Raven's totem, John Zatara's sunglasses, Ibis' business suit, Baron Winters' cloak and Dr. Thirteen's trenchcoat along with his pipe, to create a metaphysical form of Sargon.
 Sargon breaks out of the museum to exact justice on Hollywood.

 Sargon begins his crusade by transforming a cocaine dealer and a buyer into solidified statues that were mainly composed of cocaine.
 Zatanna follows Sargon's trail of disaster to a woman that was just mugged.
 Zatanna finds the woman's mugger hanging by a light post because Sargon twisted the light post into a noose.
 Suddenly, Sargon appears and offers Zatanna the chance to join his crusade.
 Zatanna refuses and tries to make contact with the other residual spirits that Sargon has combined with.
 Zatanna frees her father's spirit and John Zatara manages to reach out to the other souls of his fallen magical comrades.
 The spirits gather their strengths and split apart from Sargon's metaphysical form.
-Sargon soul has been exorsized for the time being.
+Sargon soul had been exorcised for the time being.